Hiker missing for 10 days in California mountains survived by drinking a gallon of water each day | KRDO

 McClish was found with “no major injuries and was reunited with his family,” according to the sheriff’s office.

-Speaking with KABC, McClish said he was “tired and a little sore” after his ordeal.
+Speaking with KGO, McClish said he was “tired and a little sore” after his ordeal.
 “I lost my voice,” he added.

-Seeing the number of search and rescue workers who worked to find him was “really humbling,” he told KABC.
+Seeing the number of search and rescue workers who worked to find him was “really humbling,” he said.
 “It was an awesome experience.”

-Correction: An earlier version of this story misidentified a CNN affiliate that reported on Lukas McClish’s disappearance.
-It was KABC.

 The-CNN-Wire

-Note: Correction: An earlier version of this story misidentified a CNN affiliate that reported on Lukas McClish’s disappearance.
-It was KGO.